Claiming the 2022 Ontario Staycation Tax Credit?

-Set along the scenic Maitland River, just minutes from Goderich, Falls Reserve Conservation Area is a 230 acre natural outdoor playground.
+Set along the scenic Maitland River, just minutes from Goderich, Falls Reserve is a 230 acre natural outdoor playground.
 The Conservation Area offers terrific camping experiences: a perfect combination of great family camping in a beautiful natural setting.

 Falls Reserve is nearly enclosed by the winding Maitland River.
 Over thousands of years the river has carved its way through rock, leaving behind a rugged river valley.
 Wide and shallow, the river cascades over a series of low waterfalls as it flows around the park creating a unique and exciting swimming area for visitors.

-The lower Maitland River valley is also home to various plant species typically found in the more southern Carolinean zone.
+The lower Maitland River valley is also home to various plant species typically found in the more southern Carolinian zone.
 Some of these species include Butternut Hickory, Sycamore and Summer Grape.
 The area is also an important migratory bird route and a terrific spot for bird watching in spring and fall.
 Watch for Bald Eagles soaring over the Maitland River.

 Falls Reserve Conservation Area is located atClick here for Directions